siradel-telecom/web-services/Sample/Readme.md

 # How works the python client ?
+Python client is a sample code that enables running a simulation, by defining inputs into a csv file and input.json file.
+It relies on Siradel Web Services API.

 ## Run Python script on Linux environment
     python3 client.py –i input.json -p
 ## Run Python script on Windows environment
     py client.py –i input.json -p

 # Details on arguments
 ## input.json content

 ## network.csv content